jorge-sepulveda/Structures-and-Algos/README.md

-Name: Jorge Sepulveda
+Author: Jorge Sepulveda
-Instructor: Eduardo Nakamura
-Class: CSCE 221
-Date: October 8 2018

-# Vector Asignment

-In this folder you will find the different implementations used to create a vector.
-This includes:
-  - A fixed array
-  - An Incremental Array
-  - A doubling Array
-  - A singly linked list
-  - A doubly linked list
+# Data Structures implemented in c++

+These folders contain headers and .cpp files of several data structures and algorithms that I implemented for class.

+Others are welcome to look at my projects as a reference for implementing their own projects.
+Take my code with a grain of salt because it is definitely not perfect.

 ## File Structure

-This folder will have different header files and .tpp files that are used to implement each header function.

-For testing, I have copied Harish's main file and copied it over to my main file to perform the same actions on every Vector implementation

-## Functions

-Below are the different functions each Vector implementation has:

-* at(int i) - returns the value at index i.
-* set(int i, T o) - sets the value of index i equal to the object T(also replaces values).
-* insert(int i, T o) - inserts the T object into the array and adjusts the indeces after i.
-* erase(int i) - erases the value at index i and adjusts the array afterwards.
-* size() - returns the amount of elements in the Vector.
-* empty() - returns a boolean value if there are no elements .
-* Some of the implementations also have a printElements() function which prints all the values of the Vector in increasing index order.
+Each folder will contain a data structure/algorithm and the different implentations that I did for each one(linked lists, arrays, etc.)

+Below is the list of every project along with some info for it's implementations.

+* Queue - Incremental Array, Fixed Array, Doubling Array, Linked List, Doubly Linked List
+* Vector - Incremental Array, Fixed Array, Doubling Array, Linked List, Doubly Linked List
+* Stack - Linked List
+* Tree - Link List and it uses recursion

 ## **Running it**

-I have included a makefile in the folder so you can run these commands in the terminal to run it.
+I have included a makefile in each folder so you can run these commands in the shell to run it.

 ```sh
 $ make